grenaud/glactools/README.md

 Installation
 ----------------------

 1) make sure you have "cmake" and "git" installed, check for it by typing " git --version" and "cmake --version".

+For Ubuntu:

+     sudo apt-get install git
+     sudo apt-get install cmake

+For MacOS, if you have Homebrew (https://brew.sh/) installed:

+     brew install git
+     brew install cmake

 2) make sure you have gcc that supports -std=c++11, gcc version 4.7 or above.
+Type "gcc -v" and check the version.
+For both Ubuntu and MacOS,

 3) Make sure you are connected to the internet and type : cd glactools